unbornchikken/NOOOCL/README.md

 // Everything is asynchronous in Node.js:
 program.build('-cl-fast-relaxed-math').then(
     function() {
-        // At this point we don't know that the build succeeded or failed.
+        // At this point you don't know that the build succeeded or failed.
         // Since one context can hold multiple devices,
         // and a build could succeeded on a device, but could failed on the other,
-        // NOOOCL won't raise build errors, we should asks for it per device basis:
+        // NOOOCL won't raise build errors, you should asks for it per device basis:

         // can be either: CL_BUILD_SUCCESS, CL_BUILD_ERROR
         var buildStatus = program.getBuildStatus(device);